-JMC’s management structure just wasn’t up to the task; like other British car manufactures at the time it had to contend with other problems such as a faltering economy and fractious industrial relations.
-And worse of all it had elected to use an untried engine (the 907 2.0 Ltr. twin camshaft, sixteen valve, four cylinders) from Lotus.
-It looked great on paper and would eventually become recognised as a very good engine, the mainstay of some desirable Lotus cars (Talbot won the world Rally Championship, in 1981,with its Sunbeam Lotus fitted with a derivative of this engine).
+JMC’s management structure just wasn’t up to the task; like other British car manufacturers at the time it had to contend with other problems such as a faltering economy and fractious industrial relations.
+And worse of all it had elected to use an untried engine (the 907 2.0 Ltr. twin camshaft, sixteen valves, four cylinders) from Lotus.
+It looked great on paper and would eventually become recognised as a very good engine, the mainstay of some desirable Lotus cars (Talbot won the World Rally Championship, in 1981, with its Sunbeam Lotus fitted with a derivative of this engine).
 However, in its initial state with all its un-reliability problems, it all but destroyed the Jensen – Healey’s reputation right from the start.
 Much has been written on this subject and can be found on the internet.

 In February/ March 2013 there was a television programme shown on ITV, in the U,K, on Monday evenings.
 It was called ‘Cornwall with Caroline Quintin’, Caroline is an actress who grew up in Cornwall.